vndly/bleacons/README.md

 ### Beacons:

 A beacon is a transmitter that uses Bluetooth Low Energy 4.0 to broadcast signals that can be heard by compatible devices.
 In the library, a beacon is represented by the class `Beacon`.
 Each beacon can be configured to transmit a different package and applications must be able to understand that information.
 The library provides two built-in beacon types: `IBeacon` and `AltBeacon`.
-Each class contains the all logic necessary to read the information transmitted by that type of beacon.
+Each class contains the all logic necessary to read the information transmitted by those types of beacon.
 They achieve that by implementing a specific `BeaconFilter`.
-A filter is a class that receives a beacons' mac address and the package (as a `byte[]`) and returns a specific beacon.
+A filter is a class that receives a beacon's MAC address and the package data (as a `byte[]`) and returns a specific beacon.
 You can play with those classes in order to create your own types of beacon.

 ### Manager:

 In order to handle the way that your application will receive the beacons' signals, you must interact with the class `BeaconManager`.
 Internally, this class will connect to an Android service where the actual reading will happen, although the user has no direct access to this service.
 Instead, the class `BeaconManager` offers the following API to handle the readings:

 * `connect`/`disconnect`: Connects and disconnects from the internal service.
-This operations don't start/stop the actual reading, they only tell the manager to bind/unbind to the service.
+These operations don't start/stop the actual reading, they only tell the manager to bind/unbind to the service.

 * `start`/`pause`/`stop`: This methods change the state of the reading process.
-In order for this methods to make an effect, the manager has to be previously bound to the service.
+In order for these methods to make an effect, the manager has to be previously bound to the service.

 * `setMode`: It tells the manager what reading mode to use to process the received signals from the beacons.

+Note: the `BeaconManager` will not turn on/off the Bluetooth on the device.
+It's responsibility of the application to do that.

 ### Reading Mode: